sustech-topology/TopCap/TopCap/comparison/model/README.md

 - Training & evaluation
   - Trains the Transformer model using the same loss function and optimiser settings as the GRU model.
-  - Training progress (loss and accuracy) is printed periodically.
+  - Prints training progress (loss and accuracy) periodically.
   - Evaluates model performance on the test set and displays training progress graphs.

 ## STFT-based speech classification models